svsticky/sadserver/README.md

 ## Reasons for the current approach to Sticky's server management

-There are a few reasons we chose for this approach, to manage Sticky's infrastructure.
-Historically, this was done by the one or two board members who possessed the relevant experience, regarding Linux and/or server management.
-Some domain-specific knowledge would be transfered from board to board, so this approach to Sticky's server management could be maintained.
-This approach worked, since there was an environment in place, which wouldn't be touched too much, as to not potentially break existing applications that were used in production.

-During the start of the 10th board of Sticky, halfway through 2015, it became apparent that there wasn't a sufficient baseline present to transfer the knowledge needed for the management of Sticky's infrastructure.
-The idea arose of a committee that would be responsible for the management of Sticky's infrastructure, basically its IT Operations team: *The IT Crowd*.
-This enabled the board to delegate this task to a committee, that co-exists with the CommIT.
 It was important for this committee to make Sticky's infrastructure easy to convey to new members of this committee.
 This is so important, because the composition of committees often changes a lot from year to year, and at least some of the infrastructure is critical for the association to function.
-After a lot of discussion, we decided to use *configuration management* to set up a new server, which has replaced the previous "snowflake" *skyblue*.
+After a lot of discussion, we decided to use *configuration management* to set up the current server, which replaced the previous "snowflake" *skyblue*.
 Because of experiences present in the committee, Ansible was chosen to do the trick.
 This makes it possible to script everything that is needed for a clean OS-imaged server to become Sticky's production server.